ghabs/bengoldhaber/_posts/2019-05-10-em-hackers.md

 - Hacking is actually much harder than I think it is,and there are not many people who are good at it.
     - My model of this is that a phishing attack is simple, and that getting someone to click on a link/open a file with a malicious executable is simple, but maybe malicious executables are actually quite hard to build/buy.
+    - The scalable nature of hacking, where a person in Lithuania could plausibly hack into any internet connected computer in the world, implies that the "labor supply" of hacking is global.
 - There is not a large supply of blackhat hackers doing crimes because of normative/moral reasons.
     - Given the scalable nature of hacking I think this is unlikely, as you'd expect the market to quickly select for the least ethical.
 - The opportunity cost for competent hackers is extremely high.
 You could get a sweet six figure job doing legal security work.
     - Anecdotally I tried sourcing and hiring top security professionals for a CISO  position, and it was *extremely hard*.
-Top talent routinely commands $300-500k.
+Top talent was going for $300-500k.

 ## Security Stance